bichikim/web/packages/web-quasar/README.md

 ## Known Issue

-postcss-loader version should be fixed 3.0.0 version pnpm does not solve this
+~~postcss-loader version should be fixed 3.0.0 version pnpm does not solve this~~ (going to use emotion.js)